MicrosoftDocs/VBA-Docs/access/Concepts/Miscellaneous/allowzerolength-property.md

 |Yes|Yes|Presses ENTER<br/>Presses SPACEBAR<br/>Enters a zero-length string|(not allowed)<br/>Zero-length string<br/>Zero-length string|

 > [!NOTE]
-> You can use the **Format** property to distinguish between the display of a **Null** value and a zero-length string.
+> Use the **Format** property to distinguish between the display of a **Null** value and a zero-length string.
 For example, the string "None" can be displayed when a zero-length string is entered.

 The **AllowZeroLength** property works independently of the **Required** property.
 The **Required** property determines only whether a **Null** value is valid for the field.
 If the **AllowZeroLength** property is set to Yes, a zero-length string will be a valid value for the field regardless of the setting of the **Required** property.